kolaisaac/ALX-T-Cloud-DevOps-Engineer-Nanodegree/README.txt

 - /vendor - Bootssrap CSS framework, Font, and JavaScript libraries needed for the website to function.
 - /css - CSS files for the website.

-CloudFront endpoint URL for my project <a href="https://d1hol7ajk79pnk.cloudfront.net">
+CloudFront endpoint URL for my project <https://d1hol7ajk79pnk.cloudfront.net>